Carlaamylawrence/store-manager/README.md

 This app uses svelte so please make sure you install and the relevant node packages

 To begin
-1. Execute the queries in the SQL folder called Table Creates
+1. Execute the queries in the SQL folder called Table Creates in this order (1.
+Branch, 2.
+Product, 3.BranchProduct, 4.ProductType 5.BranchType)
 2. Execute the following

 -- Inserting values into the branch table